Research

 Ongoing Projects

 Our research in classical and quantum computer science is supported by the European Research Council through an ERC Starting Grant “Symmetry and Optimization at the Frontiers of Computation” (SYMOPTIC).
+We’re still looking to for further outstanding PhD candidates and postdoctoral researchers to join this exciting project - please see here for more information.

+At Bochum, we are part of the Cluster of Excellence CASA and the Horst Görtz Institute.
+Here we study the impact of quantum information and computation on cryptography in collaboration with researchers at RUB and MPI-SP.
 Together with Giulio Malavolta we are engaged in two CASA Fundamental Research Projects: “Cryptography in Light of Quantum Information” and “Robust Certification of Quantum Devices”.

-In the BMBF-funded project Quantum Methods and Benchmarks for Resource Allocation (QuBRA), we study the impact of future quantum computers on optimization problems, alongside an interdisciplinary consortium of academic and industry partners.
+In the BMBF-funded project Quantum Methods and Benchmarks for Resource Allocation (QuBRA), we evaluate quantum algorithms against best-in-class classical optimization methods to identify the regime of quantum advantage, alongside an interdisciplinary consortium of academic and industry partners.
+In addition to contributing to quantum algorithm development, we are leading the Quantum Software Engineering effort of this project.

 We are also supported by an “Open Competition” grant by the Dutch Research Council (NWO).